 1 HUC-12 subwatersheds, where the median number of gene copies of human-specific Bacteroides per 100 mL exceed a threshold of 10,000 are highlighted in bold font.
-These are HUC-12 subwatersheds with strong evidence of the presence of human fecal waste in surface waters Human-specific Bacteroides were analyzed with the HuBac genetic marker following U.S. EPA (2010) Method B
+These are HUC-12 subwatersheds with very strong evidence of the presence of human fecal waste in surface waters.
+Human-specific Bacteroides were analyzed with the HuBac genetic marker following U.S. EPA (2010) Method B